Finances: The Importance of Understanding Money Management

 Many people like to blame their parents for their own dysfunctional relationships, especially with money.
 To a certain extent, they are the ones that you model your relationship with money after.
 In my case, my parents never wanted me to “worry” about money.
 Their opinion was, “She’ll have to worry about it one day so let’s give her a childhood in which she doesn’t have to 'worry' about it."
 The problem with that was in their desire to keep me from having to worry about money, they never taught me how to “think” about money.

-In my family, Dad always handled the finances and Mother always worried about them.
+In my family, Dad, who used to be one of the best stock brokers UK ever had, always handled the finances and Mother always worried about them.
 When you don’t know what is going on with your money, you will live in a state of worry.
 As a child, I never received an allowance, but was told I could have anything I wanted within reason which left me not knowing what it feels like to earn money or to save money for something special.
 I remember so clearly going to the check-out counter at a store and mom realizing we didn’t have the money to get something.
 I would always say, “Just write a check,” never realizing that without money in the bank, that check was just a piece of paper.

 Needless to say, my relationship with money is still in the “Needs Improvement” stage.
 While I am learning, I am teaching my daughter the concept that work = money + knowledge = peace of mind.
 It is never too late to look in your financial mirror.
 It’s just like starting a diet.
 No one wants to get on the scale, but how will you ever know how far you’ve come if you don’t have that initial weigh in.
 The longer you wait to look at your finances, the worse things will be down the road.
 I know it is scary.